MicrosoftDocs/cloud-adoption-framework/docs/scenarios/sap/eslz-network-topology-and-connectivity.md

 **Use case:**

 - Background DNS and virtual names connect many system interfaces in the SAP landscape, and customers are only sometimes aware of the interfaces that developers define over time.
-Connection challenges arise between various systems when virtual or DNS names change after migrations.
+Connection challenges arise between systems when virtual or DNS names change after migrations.
 We recommend that you retain DNS aliases to prevent these difficulties.

-- Use different DNS zones to distinguish each environment, including sandbox, development, preproduction, and production, from each other.
+- Use different DNS zones to distinguish each environment, including sandbox, development, preproduction, and production environments, from each other.
 One exception is for SAP deployments that have their own virtual network.
 In this scenario, private DNS zones might not be necessary.

 ## Define an Azure network topology

 Enterprise-scale landing zones support two network topologies.
-One topology is based on Azure Virtual WAN, and the other is a traditional network topology that's based on hub-and-spoke architecture.
+One topology is based on Azure Virtual WAN.
+The other is a traditional network topology that's based on hub-and-spoke architecture.
 This section recommends SAP configurations and practices for both deployment models.

 Use a network topology based on Virtual WAN if your organization plans to: